 By Gaurav Sharma

-(Gaurav Sharma is the Beijing-based correspondent for IANS.
-He can be contacted at email@example.com and firstname.lastname@example.org)
+(Gaurav Sharma is the Beijing-based correspondent of IANS.
+He can be contacted at firstname.lastname@example.org or email@example.com)